Meats and Sausages

 - Ingredients: salt, sugar, honey, spices, natural colorings, vegetable stock.

 Dominant material names the sausage - pea sausage, potato sausage, rice sausage.
 Those materials should be easily recognizable when the sausage is sliced, otherwise we end up with a hot dog type emulsified sausage which is a paste stuffed into a casing.
 TVP or tofu is added to many sausages but will have little bearing on the name of the sausage as it is added as a show material.
-When seeing the name Curry Sausage we already expect that curry will be the dominant spice, the flavor of garlic should be present in Garlic Sausage, and Green Pea Sausage should be of green color.
+When we see the name Curry Sausage we already expect that curry will be the dominant spice, the flavor of garlic should be present in Garlic Sausage, and Green Pea Sausage should be of green color.
 The smoky flavor should be present in Smoked Sausage, White Sausage should be white and Vegetarian Blood Sausage should be reddish, even though no blood has been added.

 Commercially produced vegetarian sausages are all of the same type: